-It’s obvious that several of our Dwarf Nigerian does are pregnant (see the Kidding Schedule for delivery dates this year), but we carefully considered their maturity and needs during pregnancy before taking this step.
+Goat pregnancy care is on our minds these days because it’s obvious that several of our Dwarf Nigerian does are pregnant (see the Kidding Schedule for delivery dates this year).
+But,

 Feeding a grain concentrate starting 2 weeks prior to breeding (and continuing for about two weeks after (referred to as flushing)) is suggested to get thin does body weight up (you want a BCS of 2.5 – 3.0); however, this wasn’t necessary in our case because the does we planned to breed were getting grain twice a day already (since we were still milking them).

-Early Gestation (up until last 6 weeks prior to kidding)
+2) Early Gestation (up until last 6 weeks prior to kidding)

-The average goat gestation period is 150 days, and the first 3 ½ months are considered the early gestation period.
+The average miniature goat gestation period is 145 days (there is a goat gestation calculator HERE) and the first 3 ½ months are considered the early gestation period.
 During this time, the embryo(s) grow slowly, and there are usually few observable changes in a doe.
 BCS should be maintained at 2.5 – 3.0, and it’s important not to stress the doe (now is not the time to bring in new goats, a dog, etc.).

 Since we were milking, ours got grain twice daily but we slowly decreased this to a very small portion once daily as we dried them off (quit milking).
 It’s recommended that goats in milk be dried off at least two months before kidding.
 The small grain portion encourages them onto the goat stanchion for a checkup and a little grooming each day.

-Late Gestation (last 6 weeks)
+3) Late Gestation (last 6 weeks)

 For the grain concentrate, a 15% protein goat pellet is recommended and at this point, the doe needs to start eating for at least two (herself plus however many kids).
 Exactly how much grain concentrate and how quickly to increase the ration needs to be tailored to each doe – does feeding multiples need more concentrate, but the kids shouldn’t get too big or kidding will be difficult.

 At four weeks prior to kidding, it’s recommended that the does be vaccinated with CD&T, given BoSe (in areas with Selenium deficiency), and some breeders vaccinate or treat to prevent abortions.
-The CD&T vaccination ensures that the kids will have tetanus immunity (through the colustrum they receive after birth) and the BoSe prevents white muscle disease in kids.
+The CD&T vaccination ensures that the kids will have tetanus immunity (through the colostrum they receive after birth) and the BoSe prevents white muscle disease in kids.
 Vaccinating or treating to prevent abortions is dependent on the condition causing the abortions and needs to be coordinated with a veterinarian.

 At one week prior to kidding, it’s often recommended that the does be de-wormed again.
-Worm loads tend to increase rapidly in does just prior to kidding, so de-worming just before kidding can minimize parasite problems for both the does and kids.
+Worm loads tend to increase rapidly in does just prior to kidding, so deworming just before kidding can minimize parasite problems for both the does and kids.

 The prospect of having milk and cute little kids bouncing around again this spring is very exciting, but also a little scary.
 Our does have become much more than just sources of brush control and milk – they’ve become loved pets.
-And since we don’t want them to suffer any harm, we’ll try to provide the best care we know through the various stages of their pregnancies.
+And since we don’t want them to suffer any harm, we’ll try to provide the best goat pregnancy care we know through the various stages of their pregnancies.